t-p-r/asimon/README.md

 ## Requirement

-A Linux or Windows-running machine with the following resources installed:
+A Linux, Mac or Windows machine with the following resources installed:
 - Python 3.10+.
 - Python package(s): `tabulate`.
     - On Windows this can be installed using `pip install <package-name>`.
 On Arch-based Linux distros this can be done using `pacman -S python-<package-name>`.
 On any other platforms, good luck.